heapsource/mongoose-attachments/README.md

 ## What's mongoose-attachments?

 Mongoose-Attachments is an attachments plugin for [Mongoose.js](http://mongoosejs.com/).
-Supports [Amazon S3](http://aws.amazon.com/es/s3/) out-of-the-box and ImageMagick transformations styles.
+It handles ImageMagick transformations for the following providers:

 ### Stable Release